qsb-dev/quantum-space-buddies/README.md

 Hold Q and press :

 - Numpad 1 - Teleport to nearest player.
-- Numpad 2 - Warp to the Dreamworld.
+- Numpad 2 - If holding LeftShift, warp to the dreamworld Vault fire.
+If not, warp to the Endless Canyon.
-- Numpad 3 - Destroy the probe.
+- Numpad 3 - Unlock the Sealed Vault.
 - Numpad 4 - Damage the ship's electrical system.
 - Numpad 5 - Trigger the supernova.
-- Numpad 6 - Set the flags for meeting Solanum and the Prisoner.
+- Numpad 6 - Set the flags for having met Solanum and the Prisoner.
 - Numpad 7 - Warp to the Vessel.
 - Numpad 8 - Insert the Advanced Warp Core into the Vessel.
 - Numpad 9 - If holding LeftShift, load the SolarSystem scene.
 If not, load the EyeOfTheUniverse scene.